EthBeats/blind-75-cpp/README.md

-# Blind 75 C++ Solutions
+# Blind 75 in C++

 Ethan T Miller

-> This repository contains C++ solutions to the Blind 75 coding interview problems.
-The Blind 75 is a curated list of 75 essential coding problems that cover a wide range of topics and data structures, designed to help software engineers prepare for technical interviews.
+> This repository contains C++ solutions and test cases to the Blind 75 Leetcode interview problems.
+The Blind 75 is a curated list of 75 essential coding problems that cover a wide range of topics and data structures/algorithms, designed to help software engineers prepare for technical interviews.
 I am solving these problems to enhance my problem-solving skills and improve my proficiency in C++ for devloping audio software.

 *All test cases are compiled with clang on MacOS*